k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/03_create_a_new_user_job.md

 <img src="/articles/20_jobs_and_batch_services/images/05_jobs_and_batch_services_create_a_job_userjob.PNG">

-Jobs can be created also at References regardless to a specific LU.
+Jobs can be created also at References regardless of the specific LU.
 In the **Job table**, enter the values pertaining to the Job.

 <table style="width: 900px; height: 193px;">
 <tbody>
 <tr>
 <td style="width: 300px"><strong>Method</strong></td>
-<td style="width: 600px">Where the name of the User Job Function defined in Step 4 is associated to the Job.</td>
+<td style="width: 600px">The name of the User Job Function (defined in Step 4) associated with the Job.</td>
 </tr>
 <tr>
 <td style="width: 300px;"><strong>Unique Job Name</strong></td>
-<td style="width: 600px;">Where the unique name for the Job service is defined and used for all manual or system operations executed on this job.</td>
+<td style="width: 600px;">The unique name of the Job service used for all manual or system operations executed on this job.</td>
 </tr>
 <tr>
 <td style="width: 300px;"><strong>Execution Mode</strong></td>
-<td style="width: 600px;">Can be set to either&nbsp;<strong>automatically</strong>&nbsp;or&nbsp;<strong>manually</strong>&nbsp;depending on whether the Job service is started from the Command Line or is managed by Fabric.</td>
+<td style="width: 600px;">Can be set either <strong>automatically</strong> or <strong>manually</strong> depending on whether the Job service is started from the Command Line or is managed by Fabric.</td>
 </tr>
 <tr>
 <td style="width: 300px;"><strong>Active</strong></td>